Indy Auto Man

 car loan rates by credit scores explained | Indy Auto Man, Indiana

 Despite the ongoing inflation in the U.S. economy pushing up APRs, there is still a possibility of securing a lower rate on your used car purchase, depending on your credit scores.
-Today, we will delve into how your credit scores impact the interest rate you are offered on an auto loan, as well as provide tips on securing the most favorable rate in Indiana.
+Today, we will explore how your credit scores impact the interest rate you are offered on a loan for an Indianapolis used car and offer tips on securing the most favorable rate in Indiana.

 Average Used Car Loan Rates Based on Your Credit Scores in Indiana

-During the third quarter of 2023, the interest rate for new vehicles stood at 7.03%, while used cars saw an average rate of 11.35%, as reported by Experian.
+The volume-weighted average rates were 9.68% for new cars and 14.72% for used cars, as reported by Cox Automotive on March 18, 2025.
 However, your credit scores significantly influence your interest rate.
 Generally, the higher your scores, the more favorable your loan rate will be.

 Lenders evaluate your credit profile when you apply for an auto loan to gauge your repayment behavior.
 If your credit score is low, lenders perceive a higher possibility of default on the loan, prompting them to offer a higher interest rate to mitigate this risk.

-Below are the average auto loan rates received by borrowers in the third quarter of 2023, categorized by FICO credit score ranges:
+Below are the average auto loan rates received by borrowers in the 4th quarter 2024, categorized by Experian credit score ranges:

 FICO Score Average used car rate